Ultimate Boston Real Estate Investing Guide for 2026

 Median Gross Rents

-Median gross rents show whether a city’s rental market is dependable.
-Look for a repeating expansion in median rents during a few years.
-Shrinking rents are an alert to long-term investor landlords.
+Median gross rents show whether a city's lease market is reliable.
+Look for a stable expansion in median rents over time.
+If rents are declining, you can eliminate that location from deliberation.

 Median Population Age